icecube/simweights/docs/index.rst

    apireference
    cmdline

-The layout and orginization of this documentation is based on `The Documentation System <https://documentation.divio.com/>`_.
+The layout and organization of this documentation is based on `The Documentation System <https://documentation.divio.com/>`_.